-- Aldea cross-trained some of their existing staff from other programs in the early psychosis model which allowed the program to serve more consumers.
-This new staffing model has led to greater staff retention. - The appointing of a new Clinical Supervisor, who took over that role in June 2016, provided enormous quality and stability to the SOAR program, allowing it to flourish in areas such as staff supervision, outreach, and organization of client records, client services, and program leadership. - Multi-Family, Peer and Family Support Groups were held regularly and well attended by clients and their family members. - A triage system was instituted, whereby clients can be transitioned to less intensive programs, according to need, with support of Multi-Family, Peer, and Family Support groups.
-Using the triage system, clients can also be increase the frequency services as needed. - The program increased their bilingual Spanish-speaking capacity as evidenced by 24% of the consumers' families identifying Spanish as their primary language.
+- Aldea cross-trained some of their existing staff from other programs in the early psychosis model, which allowed the program to serve more consumers.
+This new staffing model has led to greater staff retention. - The selection of a new Clinical Supervisor, who stepped into the role in June 2016, provided enormous quality and stability to the SOAR program, allowing it to flourish in areas such as staff supervision, outreach, organization of client records, client services, and program leadership. - Multi-Family, Peer, and Family Support Groups were held regularly and were well attended by clients and their family members. - A triage system was instituted whereby clients can be transitioned to less intensive programs, according to need, with support of Multi-Family, Peer, and Family Support groups.
+Using the triage system, clients can also increase the frequency services as needed. - The program increased their bilingual Spanish-speaking capacity, as evidenced by 24% of the consumers' families identifying Spanish as their primary language.

-- In spite of numerous attempts to arrange outreaches, it was difficult to engage some key community partners in scheduling presentations and/or trainings, due to those partners own unique challenges.
-This impacted referrals and the screening deliverable. - It has been a challenge to find appropriate services for clients who are not a good fit for the SOAR model and/or do not qualify for services.
-Staff members make every effort to support the family in transitioning to other services and in finding out what options are available. - The program did not initially understand the referral process for Department of Rehab vocational services which impacted their deliverable regarding referrals for employment services.
-SCBH provided support regarding the referral process resulting in progress being made on that particular deliverable.
+- In spite of numerous attempts to outreach, it was difficult to engage some key community partners in scheduling presentations and/or trainings due to those partners own unique challenges.
+This impacted referrals and screening deliverables. - It has been a challenge to find appropriate services for clients who are not a good fit for the SOAR model and/or do not qualify for services.
+Staff members make every effort to support the family in transitioning to other services and in locating other available resources. - The program did not initially understand the referral process for Department of Rehabilitation's (DOR) vocational services, which impacted their deliverable regarding referrals for employment services.
+SCBH provided support with the referral process, resulting in progress being made on that particular deliverable.

-The County began to leverage Substance Abuse Mental Health Services Administration (SAMHSA) Mental Health Services Block Grant (MHBG) First Episode Psychosis funding to increase funding for this program to address an identified increased need for services for Solano County residents who had experienced an initial episode of psychosis between the ages of 15-30 years old.
-MHSA funds will continue to be used for the youth ages 12-14 for which there has been a marked increase in identified cases of the onset of psychosis, and for outreach and prevention activities.
+The County began to leverage Substance Abuse Mental Health Services Administration (SAMHSA) Mental Health Services Block Grant (MHBG) First Episode Psychosis funding to increase capital so the program could expand to address an identified increased need for services for Solano County residents who had experienced an initial episode of psychosis between the ages of 15-30 years old.
+MHSA funds will continue to be used for youth ages 12-14 for which there has been a marked increase in identified cases of the onset of psychosis, and for outreach and prevention activities.